meteorhacks/meteord/README.md

 meteor build --architecture=os.linux.x86_64 ./
 ~~~

-**Rebuilding Binary Modules**

-Sometimes, you need to recompile binary modules.
-If so, expose `REBUILD_BINARY_MODULES` environment variable.
-If this is the case, it takes a few seconds for the compilations.

 #### 2.1 From the Web

 You can also simply give URL of the tarball with `BUNDLE_URL` environment variable.
 This is how to do it: